Promoting Excellence in Sexual and Reproductive Health

 Fees

-*non-members will receive NZCSRH Associate membership, valid up until the annual membership renewal in July of each year.
+Course participants who are not already members of NZCSRH will receive NZCSRH Associate membership, valid up until the annual membership renewal in July of each year.

 Registering your Interest

 If you are interested in attending a workshop, please complete the LARC TTT Expression of Interest form below.
-Please email your completed form and supporting evidence of practice documents to Administration@nzcsrh.org.nz.
+Please email your completed form and supporting evidence of practice documents to: Administration@nzcsrh.org.nz.

 Upcoming workshop dates and locations